chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### (4) Six Powers of Meditation

-When practising meditation, in addition to paying attention to the five faults, and using the eight elements to treat them, you must also experience the mind of abiding, that is, the mind of nine abiding.
+When practising meditation, in addition to paying attention to the five faults, and using the eight elements to treat them, you must also experience the mind of abiding, that is, Nine ways of resting the mind.
 In fact, Liuli has already talked about it before, so I will introduce it here.

 Hearing power is listening to the teacher's teaching.